NLP-Projects/Vietnamese-Sentiment-Analysis/README.md

 #####  F1 score

 The F1 score is basically the harmonic mean between precision and recall.
 It is used to measure the accuracy of tests and is a direct indication of the model’s performance.
 The range of the F1 score is between 0 to 1, with the goal being to get as close as possible to 1.
+It is calculated as follows:

 F1 = 2*(1/(1/Precision + 1/Recall))